bladeofmaya/invasion_extractor/README.md

 ## Supported Platforms

-### macOS
-The macOS version uses Apple's [Vision Kit](https://developer.apple.com/documentation/visionkit) for fast OCR recognition.

-### Linux and Windows (NOT YET SUPPORTED)
-Support for Linux and Windows will be implemented upon request from other content creators.
-These versions would likely use Tesseract, an open-source OCR engine.
+Windows, macOS and Linux are supported.
+The tool has been tested on macOS.

 ## Testing Environment
 This tool has been tested with the following video files:
-- OBS
-- 2560x1440 resolution recordings
+- 2560x1440 resolution recordings at 60fps
+- Keyframe interval of 2 second
 - Apple VT HEVC Hardware Encoder
 - 60-minute video segments